Louis I, Duke of Orléans: Biography

 In 1374, Louis was betrothed to Catherine, heir presumptive to the throne of Hungary.
-Louis and Catherine were expected to reign either over Hungary or over Poland, as Catherine's father, Louis I of Hungary, had no sons.
+Louis and Catherine were expected to reign either over Hungary or over Poland, as Catherine's father, King Louis I of Hungary, had no sons.
 Catherine's father also planned to leave them his claim to the Crown of Naples and the County of Provence, which were then held by his ailing and childless cousin Joanna I. However, Catherine's death in 1378 ended the marriage negotiations.
 In 1384, Elizabeth of Bosnia started negotiating with Louis' father about the possibility of Louis marrying her daughter Mary, notwithstanding Mary's engagement to Sigismund of Luxembourg.
 If Elizabeth had made this proposal in 1378, after Catherine's death, the fact that the French king and the Hungarian king no longer recognised the same pope would have presented a problem.
 However, Elizabeth was desperate in 1384 and was not willing to let the schism stand in the way of the negotiations.
-Antipope Clement VII issued a dispensation which annulled Mary's betrothal to Sigismund and a proxy marriage between Louis and Mary was celebrated in April 1385.
-Nonetheless, the marriage was not recognised by the Hungarian noblemen who adhered to Pope Urban VI.
+The Avignonian Antipope Clement VII issued a dispensation which annulled Mary's betrothal to Sigismund and a proxy marriage between Louis and Mary was celebrated in April 1385.
+Nonetheless, the marriage was not recognised by the Hungarian noblemen who adhered to the Roman Pope Urban VI.
 Four months after the proxy marriage, Sigismund invaded Hungary and married Mary, which ultimately destroyed Louis' chances to reign as King of Hungary.